rwst/yaccl/README.md

 Of course, any comment or PR is highly appreciated.

 ### TODO
+* option to work with NP subgraph only (should be much faster)
+* optimize match order
 * suppress Boost stderr output
 * output JSON
 * write toolserver client